 Meetings are for kids aged 13 to 18 years of age.

 Portland has an excellent meeting that is held at the same time and place as the adult Willamette Writers meetings on the first Tuesday of the month from September through June.
-We meet from 7 – 8 p.m. at The Old Church in downtown Portland at SW 11th and Clay.
+We meet from 7 – 8 p.m. at the First Congregational Church in downtown Portland at 1126 SW Park Ave, Portland, OR 97205.

 Central Point Meeting: